didalik/dak.org.hub/README.md

 to:

 - request approval for the `tophub` support; and
-- get and use your access token to setup the `tophub` account on your box.
+- get and use your access token to setup the `index` account on your box.

+Your box is a `tophub` now - it can clone `qahub`s, `devhub`s and `tophub`s!
+Onboarding paradize!

 The following sequence diagram has more: